Nexmo/nexmo-developer/_documentation/stitch/in-app-voice/ncco-guide.md

 ## Setup instructions

-For this guide, you'll need to link it an answer and event URL from either a preexisting Nexmo Application or a newly created one:
+For this guide, you'll need to connect to an answer and event URL from either a preexisting Nexmo Application or a newly created one:

 ```sh
 nexmo app:create "Stitch Outbound PSTN" https://example.com/answer https://example.com/events